mokshdoshi2005/FinancialAnalzyer_MCP/README.md

 # FinanceIQ Analyzer

-An intelligent financial document analysis tool that helps individuals and businesses make informed financial decisions through automated contract review, loan comparison, and cost optimization.
+An MCP-powered financial document assistant that automatically parses complex financial paperwork to identify critical information, generate digestible summaries, and respond to user queries about document contents.

 ## Team: Fantastic404